fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ### Don't have a portfolio or an amazing side project to show

 I spent two years and a lot of energy working for an small startup.
-I'm very proud of the result but it's a closed beta, I cannot show this project to my potential clients.
+I'm very proud of the result but since it's a closed beta I cannot show this project to my potential clients.

 Also I created several internal dashboards that are protected under NDAs.